-C. Thermal-Aware Dynamic Throttling
+C. Thermal-aware Dynamic Throttling

-Throttling influences the rate at which traffic flows through an interconnect router, thereby influencing activity (α_r) and power dissipation.
+Throttling influences the rate at which traffic flows through an interconnect router, thereby influencing activity (α_r) and hence, power dissipation.
 The crossbar switch and output link drivers account for over 80% of the dynamic power dissipation of the complete router.
-Our throttling approach therefore focuses on controlling activity within these components and is implemented within the link arbiters of output ports, as shown in Fig. 1(a).
+Our throttling approach therefore focuses on controlling activity within these components, and is implemented within the link arbiters of output ports as shown in Figure 1(a).
 When throttling is applied, a varying number of stall cycles are introduced between the polling of successive ports by the round-robin arbiter.

-The amount of throttling invoked is dependent on temperature, and the range of available levels can be controlled by using a set of registers within each router.
-In addition to controlling α_r , throttling also affects the performance of PEs in dataflow architectures in which the execution of tasks is dependent on the presence of the necessary triggering data within the direct memory access (DMA) controller's message-passing buffers [10].
+The amount of throttling invoked is dependent on temperature, and the range of available levels can be controlled using a set of registers within each router.
+In addition to controlling α_r , throttling also affects the performance of processing elements in dataflow architectures, where execution of tasks is dependent on the presence of the necessary triggering data within the DMA controller's message passing buffers [10].
 Since throttling decreases the throughput of routers, triggering of tasks is delayed, and PE activity (α_p) is thus decreased.

-D. Temperature-Aware Adaptive Routing Algorithm
+D. Temperature-aware Adaptive Routing Algorithm

 Temperature-aware path selection in INT consists of two steps.
-In the first step, an initial routing of the packet is performed by using the odd-even (OE) algorithm [11], identifying the candidate output ports that could be used to reach the destination.
-The algorithm returns a set of candidate output port options that correspond to the available minimal paths to the destination router.
+In the first step, an initial routing of the packet is performed using the Odd-Even (OE) algorithm [11], identifying the candidate output ports that could be used to reach the destination.
+The algorithm returns a set of candidate output port options corresponding to the available minimal paths to the destination router.
 The generated set encapsulates the ports through which the waiting packet can be ejected, while respecting OE's turn restrictions that guarantee deadlock freedom within the network.
-INT's second step consists in identifying the candidate port with the least temperature from this set.
-This port is referred to as the preferred candidate, and it is used to eject the packet toward its destination.
-INT's output port selection is therefore thermal adaptive, steering interconnect traffic in response to temperature, within the set of available minimal paths.
-The INT routing algorithm is listed in Fig. 2.
-For a given quantum of traffic, INT influences the following terms of (1).
+INT's second step consists of identifying the candidate port with the least temperature from this set.
+This port is referred to as the preferred candidate, and it is used to eject the packet towards its destination.
+INT's output port selection is therefore thermal-adaptive, steering interconnect traffic in response to temperature, within the set of available minimal paths.
+The INT routing algorithm is listed in Figure 2.
+For a given quantum of traffic, INT influences the following terms of (1):